 One-on-one conversations are an important part of your daily communication, but most work really gets done when collaborating with multiple people.
-Sometimes it's just an ad-hoc conversation among a few co-workers, which is called a "group" on Glip, and sometimes its with an entire project, department, etc., which is called a "team" on Glip.
+Sometimes it's just an ad-hoc conversation among a few co-workers, and sometimes its with an entire project, department, etc., which is called a "team" on Glip.

-So what exactly is the difference between a team and a group?
+So what exactly is the difference between a team and a multi-person conversation?
 Let's clarify with examples.

 SXSW Conference Planning Project